Looking for places to see fall foliage in Seattle?

 1. Washington Park Arboretum

-In addition to the normal colorful foliage, Washington Park Arboretum is one of just three places where you can see golden larches in Seattle without having to drive out of the city and then hike.
+In addition to the normal colorful foliage, Washington Park Arboretum is one of just three places where you can see golden larches in Seattle without having to drive out of the city for a hike.
 The other two places are Woodland Park (also the site of our city zoo) and Ravenna Park—but we personally love visiting the arboretum the most.

 2. Seattle Japanese Garden

-While you’re in the arboretum, try to also check out the Japanese garden located there.
-It opens at 10:00 a.m.
-Tuesday through Sunday and closes at 6:00 p.m.
-Unlike the arboretum there is a small entrance fee (under $10) but it’s worth it to see the fall colors.
-Keep in mind that no dogs or picnics are allowed.
+While you’re at the arboretum, try to also check out the Japanese garden located there.
+Unlike the arboretum there is a small entrance fee ($10) but it’s worth it to see the fall colors.
+Keep in mind that no dogs or picnics are allowed, and that the parking lot gets crowded on weekends.

 📍Where: 1075 Lake Washington Boulevard East, in the southern end of Washington Park Arboretum